 - Depending on your configuration, you may need to replace 'make install' with a make command that includes additional functionality.
 Specifically: - If you only need to install the clients on a particular system, use make installclients-only. - If you only need to install the web GUI on a particular system, use make install-gui-only. - If you only need to install the web services on a particular system, use make install-ws-only. - 7.
-As the database user, create a database called mam and grant database privileges to the mam user.
+As the database user, create a mam user with the ability to create a database.